Skip to main content

 Key Takeaways

-• Professional animators should evaluate Adobe Animate (ecosystem integration, web focus), Toon Boom Harmony (studio-grade, broadcast quality), and Moho (best value for bone rigging).
+• Professional animators should still evaluate Adobe Animate (ecosystem integration, web focus), Toon Boom Harmony (studio-grade, broadcast quality), and Moho (best value for bone rigging).

-• Four completely free options exist with no feature restrictions: OpenToonz, Synfig Studio, Pencil2D, and Krita.
+• Four completely free open-source options exist with no feature restrictions: OpenToonz, Synfig Studio, Pencil2D, and Krita.
 All are capable but require significant time investment to learn.

 FAQ